Shimizu-Technology/crab_daddy_frontend/docs/websocket_integration.md

 # WebSocket Integration

-This document provides a comprehensive guide to the WebSocket implementation in the Hafaloha frontend application, which enables real-time updates for orders, inventory, and other critical data.
+This document provides a comprehensive guide to the WebSocket implementation in the Crab Daddy frontend application, which enables real-time updates for orders, inventory, and other critical data.

 ## Overview

-The Hafaloha application uses WebSockets to provide real-time updates, replacing the previous polling-based approach.
+The Crab Daddy application uses WebSockets to provide real-time updates, replacing the previous polling-based approach.
 This offers several advantages:

 - **Real-time Updates**: Instant notification of new orders and inventory changes
 - **Reduced Server Load**: Fewer HTTP requests and overhead